Chart Color Schemes

 Beeliar - Wattleup lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Beeliar - Wattleup's population is around 12,659 as of Aug 2025.
-This reflects an increase of 2,531 people (25.0%) since the 2021 Census, which reported a population of 10,128 people.
-The change is inferred from the estimated resident population of 12,153 from the ABS as of June 2024 and an additional 717 validated new addresses since the Census date.
-This level of population equates to a density ratio of 440 persons per square kilometer.
-Beeliar - Wattleup's 25.0% growth since the 2021 census exceeded the national average (8.6%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 51.1% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Beeliar-Wattleup's population is 12,805 as of November 2025.
+This reflects a growth of 2,677 people since the 2021 Census, which reported a population of 10,128.
+The increase is inferred from an estimated resident population of 12,153 in June 2024 and an additional 769 validated new addresses since the Census date.
+This results in a density ratio of 445 persons per square kilometer.
+Beeliar-Wattleup's growth rate of 26.4% since the 2021 census exceeds the national average of 8.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 51.1% of overall population gains.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-As we examine future population trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to grow by 3,611 persons to 2041 based on the latest population numbers, recording a gain of 24.5% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future trends indicate significant population increase, with the area expected to grow by 3,611 persons to 2041, recording a gain of 23.1% over the 17 years.

 Frequently Asked Questions - Population